 The U.S. healthcare system remains a world leader.
 Constantly evolving to meet future generation’s needs, our nation’s vast network of medical professionals and cutting edge facilities continue to improve Americans’ health and life expectancy.
 Many of the advances in medical care over the last several decades have been accomplished through the innovation and research by our own New Jersey pharmaceutical and health sciences industries.

 However, this system is not without its problems.
 Rising costs have made access to care difficult for many, and impossible for some.
 Unfortunately, these problems have only been compounded by the passage and the troubled implementation of the Affordable Care Act (ACA).

-The government takeover in 2013 of the nation’s health care system is already producing greater inefficiencies and even higher costs, especially in health insurance premiums.
+The government takeover of the nation’s health care system is already producing greater inefficiencies and even higher costs, especially in health insurance premiums.
 The President’s assurances that “if you like your doctor you can keep your doctor” and” if you like your health insurance you can keep your insurance” have been proven to be false.
 Millions of people have been forced into health insurance programs they don’t want and forced to buy coverage for procedures they do not need.

 Recognizing many flaws in the Affordable Care Act, the White House has unilaterally delayed or refused to implement dozens of provisions of the ACA.
 These actions are clearly designed to postpone many of the more painful aspects of the law, including the small business and the individual mandates.